Skip to main content

 Lines 15 and 30

-If you did not claim an itemized deduction on Form IT-196 for your contribution to the New York Charitable Gifts Trust Fund (in either the Health Charitable Account or the Elementary and Secondary Education Charitable Account, or both), compute your New York City resident tax as follows:
+If you did not claim an itemized deduction on Form IT-196 for your contribution to the New York Charitable Gifts Trust Fund (in either the Health Charitable Account or the Elementary and Secondary Education Charitable Account, or both), calculate your New York City resident tax as follows:

 3. Enter the amount on Worksheet 2, line 15.